Isabela-conde/IN2024_V04-Data-Analysis/DTC/DTCLine_BathyExtractSteps.md

 For QGIS you should be able to use the Point Sampling Tool plug in or code in request to bind attribute data https://gis.stackexchange.com/questions/3538/extracting-raster-values-at-points-using-open-source-gis

+7) To get slope (if it is of interest) use "Extract Values to Points" using on a slope rather than the bathy layer

-7) Export the new attribute table - either as a csv or a txt file (what ever fomrat you wish to read into R).
+8) Export the new attribute table - either as a csv or a txt file (what ever fomrat you wish to read into R).
-You can also just copy paste the table from Arc as a shortcut
+You can also just copy paste the table from Arc as a shortcut Double the lines match up.
+Arc does not read in any N/A data, so check if there are any in the intial dataset

-R Code - Soon to be uploaded
+# R Code -
+Run the DTC_over_Bathy R code included within this DTC channel This will produce 3 things:
+1) a series of plots showing the depth of the camera over the depth of the seafloor (from the bathy) and the difefrence between the two
+2) a series of plots showing the slope of the seafloor across a tow
+3) a table which averages the difference between the camera depth and the seafloor of each tow